 Agency owners are usually marketing professionals who previously worked in a specific subset of digital marketing and branched out independently.
 While that means they have some marketing experience and can speak the language, they don’t necessarily understand all aspects of digital marketing or how to ensure you’re getting the most from tasks outside their area of expertise.

 For example, let’s say your agency’s owner has a background in social media marketing.
 What happens when that person is also tasked with your pay-per-click (PPC) ads or search engine optimization (SEO)?
 You won’t necessarily get the results you need in those areas, and your agency may not even realize your campaigns are underperforming, let alone why or how to correct them.
+This, of course, does not apply if you’re selectively outsourcing specific digital marketing services to specialized agencies, such as having an experienced PPC agency managing your ads.

 There Are Layers Between You and the People Performing Your Marketing Tasks

 When working with a small agency, you may interface with the agency owner.
-As agencies grow, they bring on account managers to interact with their customers.
+As agencies grow, they bring on account/project managers to interact with their customers.
 In either case, you’re generally removed from the person completing your digital marketing tasks.

 That means when you provide feedback, it’s passing through several people before the person completing the work hears it.
 It’s like a game of telephone, with no telling what message that person hears.
 The reverse is also true.
-It’s difficult for professionals to find out details they need, such as information about your branding, customers, and how you operate.
+It’s difficult for professionals to find out the details they need, such as information about your branding, customers, and how you operate.

 Some of Your Work is Going to Subcontractors